ucdavis/DataDictionary/README.md

-BannerDataDictionary
+DataDictionary
 ====================

-Application to display Banner table and column descriptions
+Application to display Oracle table and column descriptions